John Hutchinson (industrialist)

-John Hutchinson (1825 – 24 March 1865) was a chemist and industrialist who established the first chemical factory in Widnes, Lancashire, England.
+John Hutchinson (1825 – 24 March 1865) was a chemist and industrialist who established the first chemical factory in Widnes, then Lancashire now Cheshire (from April 1998), England.
 He moved from working in a chemical factory in St Helens and built his own chemical factory in 1847 in the Woodend area of Widnes near to Widnes Dock by the junction of the Sankey Canal and the River Mersey.
 In this factory he manufactured alkali by the Leblanc process.

 He later opened a second alkali factory nearby and developed a number of other business interests.
 He died at the early age of 40 by which time a number of other chemical factories had opened in the town.

 Early life

 The Hutchinson family came from Durham but moved to Liverpool where John was born.
 His father, John, had held a commission in the Royal Navy and served under Nelson during the Napoleonic Wars.
 In Liverpool he was a shipbroker and he acted as a Lloyd's agent.
 Nothing is known of John junior's early education until he was a student in Paris where he met Andrew George Kurtz, the son of Andrew Kurtz who owned an alkali factory in St Helens.
 Hutchinson was subsequently given a post at this factory.